- WORK IN PROGRESS. Banned of Bomb1st claims he has a material sequence for the project but the content is unknown (is it really from that period ?). We only have a hand of incomplete tracklists for that project, so we just gathered the probable tracks at the beginning of the tracklist. - ###

-- Late 91 - May.
-92 : recording sessions for a project of sequel to 2Pacalypse Now, soon turned into a whole new album titled Troublesome 21, rejected, reworked and finally released as Strictly 4 My N.I.G.G.A.Z..
+- July 91 - Dec.
+91 : recording sessions for a project of sequel to 2Pacalypse Now, which will soon turn into a new album firstly titled Troublesome 21, reworked and released as Strictly 4 My N.I.G.G.A.Z..

 - Sources : handwritten tracklists ; That's The Way It Is cassette trailers ; demo tape rumor